trueos/pcbsd/src-qt5/docs/preinstall.rst

 Laptops
 -------

-Many PC-BSD® users successfully run PC-BSD® on their laptops.
+Many TrueOS® users successfully run TrueOS® on their laptops.
 However, depending upon the model of laptop, you may run across some issues.
 These typically deal with:

 * **Sleep/suspend:** unfortunately, :wikipedia:`Advanced Configuration and Power Interface` (ACPI) is not an exact science, meaning that